DylanT80/RedApron-CLI/README.md

 ## Navigation

-Simply enter the corresponding option from the lsit of options that are being displayed.
+Simply enter the corresponding option from the list of options that are being displayed.

 ```
 1) CRUD Menu